GiovanniBaccichet/DNCS-HTTP3/README.md

 % make
 ```

-In the same guide we found the configuration file that we proceeded to modify with the purpose of customizing the port forwarded outside the container:
+In the same guide we found the configuration file that we proceeded to modify with the purpose of customizing the port forwarded outside the container and, most important thing, enabling HTTP/2 or HTTP/3 on demand:

 ```config
 events {